 Paid vs unpaid sabbatical leave

-In the UK most sabbaticals are unpaid, this is because there is no legal requirement for them to be paid.
-However, you will stand out from the run-of-the-mill employer by offering some paid sabbatical leave.
 You might consider paid sabbaticals as a reward for long-serving members of staff, part-pay some of the sabbatical, or pay for its duration at a reduced rate.
 This part of your policy can be assessed on a case-by-case basis, but at the inception of your policy it is probably better to make eligibility for a paid sabbatical very clear.

-Handling changes to sabbatical leave
+Making changes to sabbatical leave plans

 Sometimes people need to change their plans, cut short their sabbatical, or extend it due to unforeseen circumstances.
 Your policy should clearly set out what happens in cases like these, and how much notice you require.
 For example, your employee should communicate with their manager one month before the sabbatical is due to end.
 This way, you can plan for any last-minute changes.